anshulchauhan502/Anshul_face_diffusion_innovation_lab/README.md

 HOW TO RUN

-Install dependent packages from requirements.txt
+Install dependent packages - pip install -r requirements.txt
-1. Run the download_images.py on your pc, it will save the images in faces folder in desktop. (set datset image count on it- default 50000).
+1. Run the download_images.py on your pc, it will save the images in faces folder in desktop. (set dataset image count on it- default 50000).
 2. Create a fake_face director on same directory as scritc.py . fake_faces will contain "faces" folder (in which whole dataset images are).
-3. Now to run main scriptc.py , first set the dataroot path to fake_faces folder.then run it.
+3. Now to run main scriptc.py , first set the dataroot path to fake_faces folder. then run it.(path e.g. '/content/fake_face')

+   after running main file it would create a result folder and a model_checkpoint.pth .
+   As there is no model checkpoint for starting, it will be created automatically on first running.